-Greebo having the typical bright and alert intelligence of a Maine Coon can present amusing problems at times.
+Greebo, having the typical intelligence found in Maine Coons, can present amusing problems at times.
 Everything you do he's usually there watching with an intent expression of interest on his face and in his eyes.
-I've had cats all my life but I've never seen a cat before who shows expression on his face like Greebo, amusing to see and which helps to improve communication and understanding across species between feline and Homosapien.
+I've had cats all my life but I've never seen a cat before who shows an expression on his face like Greebo, amusing to see and which helps to improve communication and understanding across species between feline and Homosapien.

-You often get an impression from his expression of what's on his mind and can interact with him in a more meaningful way than is general with most cats; an example being you can tell from his expression when he would like you to pour a mug of milk for him if you hold the milk bottle up for him to see.
-He's not keen on drinking milk if you pour it into a bowl or dish and put it on the floor but usually he loves drinking milk from a mug placed on the coffee table.
+You often get an impression from his expression of what's on his mind and can interact with him in a more meaningful way than is general with most cats; an example of this is that you can tell from his expression when he would like you to pour a mug of milk for him if you hold the milk bottle up for him to see.
+He's not keen on drinking milk if you pour it into a bowl or dish and put it on the floor but usually, he loves drinking milk from a mug placed on the coffee table.

 Our first experience of Greebo's ability to work things out was when they were kittens.
-We would hear rustling in the kitchen and on investigation, peeking around the corner in the kitchen Greebo, with his added weight would be pushing down on the foot peddle to open the lid of the kitchen waste bin enough for Dippy to get in and retrieve some item of interest which they would then share.
+We would hear rustling in the kitchen and upon investigation, peeking around the corner in the kitchen Greebo.
+With his added weight, he would push down on the foot peddle to open the lid of the kitchen waste bin enough for Dippy to get in and retrieve some item of interest which they would then share.

 Our policy with pet cats is to let them out during the day and keep them in at night so that we can go to bed knowing they are safe; although all our pet cats until now have had to be enticed in on a night with food, after much calling.
-In contrast, both Greebo and Dippy come when called so we don't have to associate feeding with bedtime allowing us to feed them at a more convenient time for us; and in recent months both cats have taken it upon themselves to automatically come in when it gets dark (most nights) without even being called.
+In contrast, both Greebo and Dippy come when called so we don't have to associate feeding with bedtime, allowing us to feed them at a more convenient time; and in recent months, both cats have taken it upon themselves to automatically come in when it gets dark (most nights) without even being called.

-Initially we kept their tin of biscuits on a shelf but Greebo would just jump up onto the shelf and help himself.
-So we then kept the tin a kitchen cupboard, but that didn't work for long either as Greebo would just pull open the cupboard to get to the tin; even if we kept the biscuits in a wall cupboard in the kitchen he would get onto the kitchen worktop and open the wall cupboard from there.
-Therefore we've resulted to keeping the tin of cat biscuits securely locked away in a separate room where we keep the door closed.
-For a short while after we stopped using the kitchen cupboards for keeping their biscuits we'd come down on a morning to find all the kitchen cupboards open.
+Initially, we kept their tin of biscuits on a shelf, but Greebo would just jump up onto the shelf and help himself.
+So we then kept the tin a kitchen cupboard, but that didn't work for long either, as Greebo would just pull open the cupboard to get to the tin; even if we kept the biscuits in a wall cupboard in the kitchen he would get onto the kitchen worktop and open the wall cupboard from there.
+Therefore we've resorted to keeping the tin of cat biscuits securely locked away in a separate room where we keep the door closed.
+For a short while, after we stopped using the kitchen cupboards for keeping their biscuits, we'd come down on a morning to find all the kitchen cupboards open.

 Other Interactive Cat Feeders and Toys